flexiblepower/fpai-documentation/CodingConventions.md

 * All opening braces are on the same line as the statement starting the block.
 * Use default white spaces.
 This means 1 space after a comma or semicolon, and 1 space before and after each special operator (e.g. + - / * etc.) with the exception of the dot (function call operator).
 * There should never be white space at the end of a line.
-* Use at 1 empty line between methods.
+* Use at least 1 empty line between methods.
 We may keep several private variable definitions together to indicate that they are related.
 * There must be 1 empty line at the end of the file.
 * All empty block statements must contains a newline.
 * Keep `} else {`, `} else if {`, `} while()`, `} catch() {` and `} finally {` on the same line.